How To Gain Peace When Chaos Goes Bonkers

 “Peace is the result of retraining your mind to process life as it is, rather than as you think it should be” – Wayne Dyer

 I absolutely love this!
 I love this because it is an astounding quote and perspective on striving for and obtaining peace.
 Re-training one’s mind takes practice and willingness to develop positive habits.
 Developing good habits or breaking bad habits can take time.
-Social psychology research suggests that it can take 67 days to form a habit.
+Social psychology research suggests that it can take 67 days to break a habit.
 Some folks say that it takes 21 days to break a habit, but I lean toward 67 days.
 It seems more reasonable to me.

-Before re-training one’s mind, it can be easy to become “mentally-addicted” or “obsessed” with a “shoulda…coulda… woulda” thought process regarding how we think and feel things should have started, ended, or be, that it becomes difficult or impossible to accept things for how they actually started, ended, or are and create some peace regarding the outcome.
+Before re-training one’s mind, it can be easy to become “mentally addicted” or “obsessed” with a “shoulda…coulda… woulda” thought process regarding how we think and feel things should have started, ended, or be, that it becomes difficult or impossible to accept things for how they actually started, ended, or are and create some peace regarding the outcome.
 Holding on to our false ideals and being unwilling to see things for how they really are can cause us to threaten our own peace.
 Some things just are and will be and other things we can work on regarding ourselves to make things better.

 Types of Peace